-Let's find out what an Inspection and Test Plan (ITP) is and how to make a good one!
+Let's take a look at what an Inspection and Test Plan (ITP) is and how to create one.

-Inspection and Test Plan (ITP) can be defined as one of the tools of the Quality Assurance program in the form of a document that functions to manage the quality control and assurance of a particular element of the construction works.
+Inspection and Test Plan (ITP) can be defined as a Quality Assurance tool in the form of a document to manage the quality control and assurance of a particular element of the construction work.

-In other words, ITP functions as “a bridge” between Quality Assurance and Quality Control.
-Thus, it covers the activities before, during, and after the process of the product realization (i.e.: manufacturing, fabrication, construction, installation).
+It serves as “a bridge” between Quality Assurance and Quality Control, covering activities before, during and after the process of the product realization (i.e.: manufacturing, fabrication, construction, installation).

 It ensures that the quality level of the product is within the acceptable design standards and requirements.

-In general, the main function of ITP is to guarantee product quality and ensure product functionality meets design requirements.
-In addition, the ITP will determine how often inspections will be carried out to prevent pipeline failures.
+The main function of ITP is to guarantee product quality and ensure product functionality meets design requirements.
+In addition, the ITP will determine how often inspections should be carried out to prevent pipeline failures.